pantherswap/gatsby-panther-api/README.md

-# pancake-api
+# panther-api

-Set of endpoints utilities for PancakeSwap, based on Serverless.
+Set of endpoints utilities for PantherSwap, based on Serverless.

 ## Dependencies